LittleTykha/LittleTykha/README.md

 - 👋 Hi, I’m @LittleTykha!
 - 👀 I’m interested in ...
 Game Development, Machine Learning, Anime, Mangas, Video Games, and lots more!
 - 🌱 I’m currently learning ...
-C#, C++, Unity, and Unreal Engine 5
+C#, C++, Unity, and Unreal Engine 5 at College Lasalle.
 - 💞️ I’m looking to collaborate on ...
 Anything that can help me learn and improve my coding skills!
 - 📫 How to reach me ...
 You can reach me via GitHub's DM